Multilinear Duality and Factorisation for Brascamp-Lieb-type Inequalities with applications: General case: overview of the proof

 \begin{remark} Traditional versions of minimax theorems assume that $C$ itself is compact, rather than compactness of certain sublevel sets as condition (iv).
 However, in our case, we cannot, for the reasons set out below, expect $C$ to be compact. {\em It is a remarkable feature of our analysis that the saturation hypothesis we must impose corresponds {\bf precisely} to condition (iv) of the minimax theorem.} \end{remark}

 \begin{remark} The observant reader will have noticed that we have indicated our intention to introduce an extended real-valued Lagrangian $L$, but the minimax theorem applies only to real-valued Lagrangians.
-This mismatch necessitates a small detour which we wish to suppress here.
-For details see Section~\ref{detourdetails} below. \end{remark}
+This mismatch necessitates a small detour which we wish to suppress here.\footnote{B.~Ricceri has recently informed us (private communication) that Theorem~\ref{minimax} continues to hold when the Lagrangian is permitted to take the value $+\infty$.
+The detour takes no longer than establishing this more general minimax statement.} For details see Section~\ref{detourdetails} below. \end{remark}

 It is a somewhat delicate matter to choose the vector space where we will locate the variables $\Phi$ featuring in the Lagrangian which we will use.
 Corresponding to the variables $g_j$ occuring in the discrete model case of Section~\ref{outline}, we will now have variables $S_j$, which we would like to take to be elements of $L^1(X)_+$.
 (It is the weighted geometric mean of a particular collection of these which will ultimately furnish the desired factorisation.)
 However, it turns out to be helpful to instead allow, in the first instance, the $S_j$ be elements of the larger space $L^\infty(X)^\ast_+$, that is, the positive cone of the dual of $L^\infty(X)$.\footnote{Had we instead opted to work from the outset with $S_j \in L^1(X)_+$, we would have been forced to place unnatural topological conditions on $X$ in order to identify $L^1(X)_+$ with a subspace of a dual space, and in any case we would have to work in the larger space of finite regular Borel measures on $X$ in order to exploit weak-star compactness.} Thus we consider the vector space $\mathbb{R} \times L^\infty(X)^\ast \times \dots \times L^\infty(X)^\ast$ and take $C$ to be a suitable subset of the positive cone in this space.
 Ideally we would like to take $C$ to be a {\em norm-bounded} convex subset and then use the Banach--Alaoglu theorem to assert compactness of $C$; but since we are not expecting any quantitative $L^1$ bounds on the functions $S_j$ appearing in the factorisation, there is no natural norm-bounded set with which to work.
 Instead, we take $C$ to be the whole positive cone $\mathbb{R}_+ \times L^\infty(X)^\ast_+ \times \dots \times L^\infty(X)^\ast_+$, endowed with the weak-star topology.
 The price for this is the need to verify hypothesis (iv) of Theorem~\ref{minimax}.
 Fortunately this turns out to be not so difficult, and in fact is rather natural in our setting.
 Carrying out this process will yield some distinguished members of $L^\infty(X)^\ast_+$.
 However, working with the dual of $L^\infty(X)$ presents its own difficulties since some elements of $L^\infty(X)^\ast_+$ are quite exotic.
 Fortunately the theory of finitely additive measures comes to the rescue, and we will be able to show that elements satisfying the properties we require can be in fact be found in the smaller space $L^1(X)_+$.
 See Section~\ref{turn} below for more details.